PilzAdam/nodetopia/README.txt

 This game aims to have a bit more challenging gameplay than minetest_game.

-You start in a world where you can dig almost nothing, and have to collect everything you can to craft it together to some tools, wich lead to more materials being availible to you.
+You start in a world where you can dig almost nothing, and have to collect everything you can to craft it together to some tools, which lead to more materials being available to you.
 Currently you start with leaves and broken stone and will eventually end up with powerful iron tools.